blaylockbk/Herbie/docs/user_guide/citation.md

 # 🖋 How to Cite

 If Herbie played an important role in your work, please [tell me about it](https://github.com/blaylockbk/Herbie/discussions/categories/show-and-tell)!
+I love to hear from you.
 Also, consider including a citation or acknowledgement in your article or product.

 ***Suggested Citation***